-Greg has been playing guitar for over 30 years and holds a Master’s degree in Guitar Performance from the Peabody Conservatory of Music in Baltimore, Maryland.
-He has studied with recording artists Michael Lee Firkins, Julian Gray, and Darren Housholder.
+Greg has been playing guitar for over 30 years and is currently Professor of Guitar at Creighton University.
+He holds a Master’s Degree in Guitar Performance and Pedagogy from the Peabody Institute of the Johns Hopkins University in Baltimore, Maryland where he studied classical guitar with Julian Gray.

-Greg began his rock career as lead guitarist for the Los Angeles-based band More from 1991-1994.
-During that time he toured throughout southern California performing in San Diego, Santa Barbara, Riverside, and Los Angeles.
-After studying jazz and classical guitar from 1998-2008, Greg helped form Nathan Wade and the Unforgiven, a country-rock band based out of Omaha, in 2009.
-Greg continues to our around the Midwest with Nathan Wade performing over 80 shows a year.
-Greg is also a member of the newly-formed Journey tribute band, ReCaptured.
-This band features some of Omaha’s best rock musicians and is due to begin performing summer of 2012.
+Greg began his professional career at age 19 as lead guitarist for the Los Angeles-based rock band More from 1991-1994.
+During that time he toured throughout southern California.
+After studying jazz and classical guitar from 1998-2008, Greg helped form Nathan Wade and the Unforgiven, a country-rock band based out of Omaha, in 2009 which toured throughout the Midwest for 3 years doing over 100 shows a year as well as recording the EP “My Own Name.”

 Luke Polipnick is a creative postmodern guitarist, composer, and educator in Omaha, Nebraska.
 He is originally from Minneapolis, MN, a city whose influence is noticeable in his avant garde populism, genre-blurring, and communal, “band” ethos.
 His writing and playing displays an emotive intensity and density that is balanced by plainly spoken, angular lyricism.
 The resulting music is an interpretation of the jazz diaspora distilled through free improvisational process and Americana, pop, electronica, and global folkloric vernaculars.